Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 climb, back up a staircase, and a short walk over a grassy ridge to

-arrive in a subdivision and what we decided was the conclusion of the
+arrive at a subdivision and what we decided was the conclusion of the

 Father Troy Trail (although we didn't find a sign).